 Also appeared on the top of the wing, if it was a dark colour, of selected aircraft.

 South East Asia Command (1942)

 The standard fuselage roundel but with the red inside removed, to avoid confusion with Japanese aircraft, but soon superseded by the next roundel.

-With Japanese aircraft having red on their aircraft this two-toned blue roundel was introduced for planes being used in the Far East to make distinguishing between friendly and enemy aircraft easier.
+With Japanese aircraft having red on their aircraft this two-tone blue roundel was introduced for aircraft being used in the Far East to make distinguishing between friendly and enemy aircraft easier.

-With a number of Royal Air Force aircraft involved in helping the RAAF defend Australia they also had the same roundel to aid in identification.
+With Royal Air Force aircraft involved in helping the RAAF defend Australia, they also had the same roundel to aid in identification.

 Royal Aircraft Establishment (1945)

 This was originally selected to be the standard post-war roundel but in 1947 the Vice Chief of the Air Staff rejected it.

 Royal Air Force (1947 onwards)

 Used on the three aircraft that made up the RAF's V-Force, the Vulcan, Victor and Valiant, when they were painted in anti-flash white.